 The release did mention the correct term - Vehicle Excise Duty - but then puts the wrong one in the mouth of Transport Minister Jim Fitzpatrick:

-Looking on the bright side, the DVLA's Policy and External Communications Directorate knows its VED from its elbow.
-In a 2009 Freedom of Information request, retin a vectin, the DVLA said: "There has been no direct relationship between vehicle tax and road expenditure since 1937."
+Looking on the bright side, the DVLA’s Policy and External Communications Directorate knows its VED from its elbow.
+In a 2009 Freedom of Information request, the DVLA said: “There has been no direct relationship between vehicle tax and road expenditure since 1937.”

-However, DVLA hasn't always been so strictly correct when it comes to describing VED.
-For instance, Retin a breaking out, a few years back the organisation broadcast TV ads urging motorists to pay their 'road tax', including the famous Chitty Chitty Bang Bang spoof from 2002.
+However, DVLA hasn’t always been so strictly correct when it comes to describing VED.
+For instance, a few years back the organisation broadcast TV ads urging motorists to pay their ‘road tax’, including the famous Chitty Chitty Bang Bang spoof from 2002.
 And the DVLA once produced all sorts of trinkets featuring the long-dead tax, such as this paper bag:

 The paper bag was found in a skip by reader Laurence.